ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 From amateur to maturity.

 It's moving this car seat to that car, then back again, then forgetting that your wife needs the car seat in her van so you turn around and take it back to her.
-Sometimes in parenthood, all you are is a pack mule.

-These are the dog days of young fatherhood.
+Some days, you literally are just a pack mule.

 <center><blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Parenting is recognizing your kid doing all of the things you used to do and deciding whether or not to let them get away with it.</p>— Shower Thoughts (@TheWeirdWorld) <a href="https://twitter.com/TheWeirdWorld/status/1059923630442930176?ref_src=twsrc%5Etfw">November 6, 2018</a></blockquote></center>